 Most electronic test equipment, including oscilloscopes, signal generators, and data loggers, have an earth ground on their inputs and outputs.
-Connection of such an instrument in your system earth-grounds the system.
+Connection of an instrument of this type in your system will earth-ground the system.
 For example, connection of a bench oscilloscope to the Reference 3000's Isig monitor BNC connector earth-grounds the system.